Rodeobe/bruxism/index.md

 - [1] "Behandeling van bruxisme.
 De psychologische benadering", Nederlands Tijdschrift voor Tandheelkunde, https://hdl.handle.net/11245/1.168736 (in Dutch)

 ### Support or Contact
 This overview is curated by [Fien](https://www.fienjonnaert.be), a physical therapist specialised in disorders of the jaw muscles and temporomandibular joints.
-She works on a [online program](https://www.kaakpunt.be) against bruxism.
-It iscurrently only available in Dutch - contact her if you want to help internationalise.
+She works on a [online program](https://www.kaakpunt.be) against bruxism, currently only available in Dutch.
+Contact her if you want to help internationalise.